-How to Prevent a Second Stroke & Other FAQs
+How to Prevent a Second Stroke: Expert Tips and FAQs

 What Are the Chances of Having a Second Stroke?

-To reiterate, “nearly 1 in 4” strokes are suffered by people who already had one.
-Johns Hopkins Medicine reports, “of the 795,000 Americans who will have a first stroke this year, 23 percent will suffer a second stroke.”
+About 23% of stroke survivors experience a second stroke, according to Johns Hopkins Medicine: “…of the 795,000 Americans who will have a first stroke this year, 23 percent will suffer a second stroke.”

 Physicians note the risk of a second stroke is “highest within the first two days” after the first incident.
 Survivors remain at risk for “up to three months and even up to one year after the first stroke.”
-Other studies indicate “the risk of experiencing another stroke, a heart attack, dying or requiring admission to a care facility is doubled for up to five years.”
+Other studies indicate that the odds of experiencing an adverse event (including another stroke, a heart attack, admission to long-term care, or death) are over 35% over the five years following a stroke.

 What Causes a Second Stroke?

-The cause of the first stroke can also trigger a second stroke.
+The same factors that caused the first stroke can trigger a second stroke.
 For example, let’s look at the causes of an ischemic stroke.

-The most common type of stroke, ischemic strokes, “account for 87% of strokes in the United States.”
-These occur when a blood clot blocks or narrows an artery, cutting off the blood supply to the brain.
+These are the most common types of stroke, and “account for 87% of strokes in the United States.”
+Ischemic strokes occur when a blood vessel becomes blocked or narrowed, cutting off the blood supply to the brain.

 Risk factors for ischemic stroke include: